Skip to content

 The course was the gift of members of the New Jersey Golf Rehabilitation Committee to the VA and was constructed from $31,500 in donations given by golfers from across New Jersey.
 PGA champion Jack Mitchel made the first drive.

-Before there was a golf course on the VA property, it was working farm.
-A nine-hole golf course for “wounded and shell-shocked war veterans” was constructed from part of the farmland for additional recreation activity.
-From the back tees, the course is 3300 yards and plays a par 34.
+Before there was a golf course on the VA property it was a working farm.
+To provide additional recreation for “wounded and shell-shocked war veterans,” a nine-hole golf course was constructed from part of the farmland.
+The course is 3300 yards from the back tees and plays a par 34.

-It is rumored that the Lyons VA golf course has no sand traps aka “bunkers” so not to have former WWII soldiers any reference to beach landings they experience in the War.
+It is rumored that the Lyons VA golf course has no sand traps, aka “bunkers,” so as not to have former WWII soldiers have any reference to beach landings they experienced in the War.

 1954: The Water Reservoir Known as “The Tower”

 The Lyons VA water towers just off Summit Road in Bernards Township were approved by the Township Committee in 1954 and still stand today.
-They sit on the Northeast corner of the Eastern Campus of the Lyons VA.
+They sit on the Northeast corner of the Eastern Campus of Lyons, VA.
 Source: Google

-It was reported on June 17, 1954, that a 400,000 gallon water tank contract for the Lyons VA for $26, 875 was awarded to Hammond Iron Works of Warren, PA.
-It was built at the time when the Knollcroft estate was still the manager’s residence.
+It was reported on June 17, 1954, that Hammond Iron Works of Warren, PA, was awarded an 875,400,000-gallon water tank contract for Lyons, VA.
+The tank was built when the Knollcroft estate was still the manager’s residence.

 1954 boundary map of the Lyons VA property.